 There’s no doubt, these narrow wooden boats have got some power behind them!

-10-15 minutes into the journey, you’ll suddenly arrive at a sandy beach.
-A land-based guide dressed in military fatigues waits to escort you on foot through the illuminated section of the cave while your driver/guide navigates the boat through a rough, fast-moving section of the underground river, meeting you at the other end of your little trek.
+Ten minutes into the journey, you’ll suddenly arrive at a sandy beach.
+A land-based guide dressed in military fatigues waits to escort you on foot through the illuminated section of the cave while your driver/guide navigates the boat through the often rough, fast-moving section of the underground river, meeting you at the other end of your little trek.

-You get back on the boat and continue on to the rear mouth of the cave.
-Just shy of the upstream mouth of the cave, there’s a section where you’ll get out of the boat while the boat driver works to push and pull the boat up and over a small set of rapids (this may vary depending on water level).
+You’ll get back on the boat and continue on to the rear mouth of the cave.
+Just shy of the upstream mouth of the cave, there’s a section where you’ll get out of the boat while the boat driver works to push and pull the boat up and over a small set of rapids (this varies depending on the water level).

 The same is repeated downstream on the return trip.